 PETA tells a court that dogs are worthless and that stealing & killing a family’s dog is not “outrageous.”
 The Court disagrees.

-On October 18, 2014, PETA employees illegally entered a family’s yard, went on their porch, stole their dog, and then killed her with a lethal dose of barbiturates.
+On October 18, 2014, PETA representatives took a family’s dog, and then killed her with a lethal dose of barbiturates.
 Maya’s family was devastated.

-Although PETA initially denied doing so, surveillance video of the theft proved they were lying.
+Although PETA initially denied doing so according to a family spokesperson, surveillance video proved they did.
 They subsequently admitted to taking and killing Maya.
 She was not the only one.
 According to records received under the Public Records Act, PETA also rounded up and killed two four month old kittens, a six month old puppy, a one-year-old lab-mix, and another Chihuahua.

 The Commonwealth of Virginia gave them a $500 fine for breaking the law, a slap on the wrist considering it is a fraction of the $52 million PETA took in that year from unsuspecting donors.
 But Maya’s family sued PETA for compensatory and punitive damages, alleging conversion of their dog (theft), trespass, and intentional infliction of emotional distress.
 They seek $2,000,000 in compensatory damages and $5,000,000 in punitive damages.